gdelbrusco/proftpd-container-kubernates/README.md

 This is an image docker for use proftpd inside kubernetes enviroment.

-**Now is in fast build and config for testing porpouse**
+**Now is in fast build and config for testing porpouse** After some test the kubernetes image isn't useful i suggest proftpd to run on virtual system